 (2) If Mr. Mounts terminates employment on account of his disability, he will continue as a participant through the service and performance period, and his award (including forfeiture of some or all shares) will be determined at the end of those periods in accordance with the agreement(s) and paid shortly after the end of the period.
-The amount recorded reflects our belief that 22.5% of the performance award will be achieved for the three-year performance period ending December 31, 2009, and that 0% of award will be achieved for the three-year performance period ending in 2010 and that target performance will be achieved for the three-year performance period ending in 2011.
+The amount recorded reflects our belief that 0% of the performance award will be achieved for the three-year performance period ending December 31, 2010, that 45% of the award will be achieved for the three-year performance period ending in 2011 and that 142.25% of the award will be achieved for the three-year period ending in 2012.